-The Abruzzese Mastiff or Mastino Abruzzese is an Italian Mastiff breed which was used as a livestock guardian in Norway and the United States.
-While guarding the livestock, they are employed in a pack of 4 to 10 dogs and one of them engage the predator if they have a face to face interaction with it.
+The Abruzzese Mastiff or Mastino Abruzzese is an Italian Mastiff breed that was used as a livestock guardian in Norway and the United States.
+While guarding the livestock, they are employed in a pack of 4 to 10 dogs and one of them engages the predator if they have a face to face interaction with it.

 The Abruzzese Mastiff has further 5 sub-types such as the Maiella type, Marsicano type, Pescocostanzo type, Aquilano type, and the Peligno type.

 The American Mastiff is a large-sized powerful dog that is a bit different from the other Mastiff breeds as it has the driest mouth than all the other Mastiffs.
 Despite its aggressiveness and powerful body, the American Mastiff loves children and is one of the best family dogs.